State-owned enterprise: Ethiopia

-As of at least 2024, an Ethiopian Airlines is Africa's largest and most profitable airline, as well as Ethiopia's largest earner of foreign exchange.
+As of at least 2024, Ethiopian Airlines is Africa's largest and most profitable airline, as well as Ethiopia's largest earner of foreign exchange.

 Europe

 In Eastern and Western Europe, there was a massive nationalization throughout the 20th century, especially after World War II.
 In the Eastern Bloc, countries adopted very similar policies and models to the USSR.
 Governments in Western Europe, both left and right of centre, saw state intervention as necessary to rebuild economies shattered by war.
 Government control over natural monopolies like industry was the norm.
-Typical sectors included telephones, electric power, fossil fuels, iron ore, railways, airlines, media, postal services, banks, and water.
+Typical sectors included telecommunications, electric power, fossil fuels, iron ore, railways, airlines, media, postal services, banks, and water (sometimes called the commanding heights of the economy).
 Many large industrial corporations were also nationalized or created as government corporations, including, among many others: British Steel Corporation, Equinor, and Águas de Portugal.

 As of 2024, multiple European countries have dedicated ministries and agencies to manage their state-run enterprises, e.g. the Agence des participations de l'État in France.

 A state-run enterprise may operate differently from an ordinary limited liability corporation.
 For example, in Finland, state-run enterprises (liikelaitos) are governed by separate laws.
 Even though responsible for their own finances, they cannot be declared bankrupt; the state answers for the liabilities.
 Stocks of the corporation are not sold and loans have to be government-approved, as they are government liabilities.